|Course Number||Course Title||CL||LAB||CR|

 In all cases, prospective career and technical educators will possess significant life/work experience or academic preparation in a career and technical content area.
 The Career and Technical Center Directors and School Districts will retain the authority to review the eligibility of all prospective career and technical educators and define any or all of the certificate component courses to be required for credentialing, on an individual basis.
 These individuals will then be referred to NHTI for course registration and completion.
 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

-Financial Aid is pending for this program.
+Financial Aid eligibility is pending approval.